-The actions include a committee focusing in compliance, which is overseen by ZTE’s CEO and experts in the matter, along with additional training for staff.
-ZTE said it has learned from, “past experiences on export control compliance.”
+ZTE has changed in order to smooth the path towards returning to business.
+Immediately after the ban came into effect, ZTE issued a statement to the Hong Kong Stock exchange, ZTE saying it would “take steps to comply with the denial order.
+The company is making active communications with relevant parties and seeking a solution.”
+The actions include a committee focusing on compliance, overseen by ZTE’s CEO and experts in the matter, along with additional training for staff.
+ZTE said it has learned from “past experiences on export control compliance.”

 Last year, ZTE agreed to settle with the United States government for $892 million for violating laws that prohibit the sale of American technology to Iran and North Korea.
 Between 2010 and 2016, the company shipped $32 million worth of equipment to Iran that included U.S. components without authorization.
 The Chinese mobile giant then lied to investigators when it declared the dealings had stopped.

-While the company admitted it fired its four employees, it did not disclose that the rest of its staff received full bonuses rather than letters of reprimand.
+While the company disclosed it fired its four employees, it did not disclose that the rest of its staff received full bonuses rather than letters of reprimand.
 The company’s false statements were reported to the U.S. government after the Bureau of Industry and Security requested documentation showing proof that employee discipline had occurred.